Kornweiss-Medical-LLC/KMLLC/docs/faustman_interview.md

 ## Q: Where did the BCG vaccine come from?

 > Our strain is made in Japan.
-There are multiple strain based on the orginal strain developmed at the Pasteur Institute.
+There are multiple strains based on the orginal strain developed at the Pasteur Institute.

 ## Q: How does the BCG vaccine work?